RichaIITRpr/Red-Wine-Quality-Predictor/README.md

 Objectives:

-The objectives of this project are as follows
+The objectives of this project are as follows:

-1. To experiment with different classification methods to see which yields the highest accuracy
+1. To experiment with different classification methods to see which yields the highest accuracy.
-2. To determine which features are the most indicative of a good quality wine
+2. To determine which features are the most indicative of a good quality wine.